NassarX/nqueens-optimization/README.md

 *Ps.
 The queen can move as far as she likes vertically, horizontally or diagonally. which mean we can't place two queens in the same row, column, or diagonal.* S*o on a normal chessboard (8 x 8) we can't put nine or more queens.
 Eight is the maximum.*

+*A single queen threatening the squares on the board (marked in red)*
-A *single queen threatening*
+![A *single queen threatening*](assets/queen_threatens.svg)

-![A *single queen threatening*](assets/queen_threatens.svg) Our task is to find all such configurations of queens on the *(8 x 8)* board.
+Our task here is to find all such configurations of queens on the *(8 x 8)* board.
 There are 92 possible configurations.

 ### Solutions